 - 7.9.1 The School recognises that from time to time Employees require leave from their normal duties owing to urgent personal circumstances.
-As such Employees (other than casual Employees) may access School Special Leave up to five paid days in any calendar year of service. - 7.9.2 School Special Leave need not be taken in whole days.
-Unused leave shall not accumulate from year to year and will not be paid out on termination of employment. - 7.9.3 School Special Leave is provided, subject to the discretion of the Principal, for reasons such as, but not limited to: - (a) additional personal/carer's leave; - (b) additional compassionate leave; - (c) family-related and personal matters that fall during working hours and cannot be rescheduled; and - (d) study leave. - 7.9.4 School Special Leave must be approved prior to an Employee taking such leave, with such approval to be at the Principal's discretion.
-In circumstances where pre-approval is not possible (e.g. unanticipated personal/carer's leave) the Employee will make an application for School Special Leave as soon as possible following their commencement of such leave.
+As such Employees (other than casual Employees) may access school special leave up to five paid days in any calendar year of service. - 7.9.2 School special leave need not be taken in whole days.
+Unused leave shall not accumulate from year to year and will not be paid out on termination of employment. - 7.9.3 School special leave is intended to be accessed in circumstances where the Employee does not have access to another form of paid leave in order to cover the duration of their absence (partially or completely). - 7.9.4 School special leave is provided, subject to the discretion of the Principal, for reasons such as, but not limited to: - (a) additional personal/carer's leave (including for reproductive health purposes); - (b) additional compassionate leave; - (c) family-related and personal matters that fall during working hours and cannot be rescheduled: - (d) study leave; and - (e) leave that is required to be taken directly due to a declared public health emergency under section 319 of the Public Health Act 2005 (Qld) (e.g. health pandemic).

+7.9.5 School special leave must be approved prior to an Employee taking such leave, with such approval to be at the Principal's discretion.
+In circumstances where pre-approval is not possible (e.g. unanticipated personal/carer's leave) the Employee will make an application for school special leave as soon as possible following their commencement of such leave.